stefanhaustein/TerminalImageViewer/README.md

  - If you see strange horizontal lines, the characters don't fully fill the character cell.
 Remove additional line spacing in your terminal app
  - Wrong colors?
 Try -256 to use a 256 color palette instead of 24 bit colors
  - Strange characters?
-Try -0 or install an use full unicode font (e.g. inconsolata or firacode)
+Try -0 or install an use full unicode font with teletype support (e.g. inconsolata or firacode)

 ## Examples